-- identify potential victims of human trafficking
+- providing crisis advocacy for potential victims of trafficking

 Our experienced team work with frontline staff, building knowledge and confidence in spotting the signs of trafficking in order that potential victims have the time, space and information they need to make a decision about their next steps and get the specialist support they deserve.